 - Functionality: Bullet-proof construction, Bluetooth connectivity and standard timer features.

 Also in the Master of G collection, this is one of a few dedicated pilot's watch families from G-Shock, and it proves itself with bulletproof construction, killer high-tech looks and unmatched accuracy across all the world’s time zones.
 Additional features depend on the generation and model, with later iterations being analog-only.

-These are pretty straight up analog/digital G-Shocks, and there’s very little to say about them other than that they’re totally badass, especially at these prices.
+These are pretty straight-up analog/digital G-Shocks, and there’s very little to say about them other than that they’re totally badass, especially at these prices.

-Building on the digital Power Trainer lineup, these are all about tracking your workouts, whether they’re elaborate interval programs or simply a series of steps.
+Building on the digital Power Trainer lineup, these watches are all about tracking your workouts, whether they’re elaborate interval programs or simply a series of steps.
 The colorways are intended to make them more wearable with everyday clothes, encouraging you to keep it on and keep fit.